luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

                 nameAffinity.members.set .name, .nameDecl

+#### method validatePropertyAccess()

+in the pass "Validating Property Access", for a "ClassDeclaration" we check for duplicate property names in the super-class-chain

+        if .constructor isnt Grammar.ClassDeclaration, return // exclude child classes

+        var prt:Names.Declaration = .nameDecl.ownMember('prototype')
+        for each propNameDecl in map prt.members where propNameDecl.isProperty propNameDecl.checkSuperChainProperties .nameDecl.superDecl

+### Append to class Grammar.ArrayLiteral ###

+     properties nameDecl

+     method declare

+When producing C-code, an ArrayLiteral creates a "new(Array" at module level

+        if project.options.target is 'c'
+            .nameDecl = .declareName(UniqueID.getVarName('_literalArray'))
+            .getParent(Grammar.Module).addToScope .nameDecl

+     method getResultType
+          return tryGetGlobalPrototype('Array')

 ### Append to class Grammar.ObjectLiteral ###

      properties nameDecl

      method declare

-When producing C-code, a ObjectLiteral creates a "Map string to any" on the fly, but it does not declare a valid type/class.
+When producing C-code, an ObjectLiteral creates a "Map string to any" on the fly, but it does not declare a valid type/class.

-        if project.options.target is 'c', return
+        if project.options.target is 'c'
+            .nameDecl = .declareName(UniqueID.getVarName('_literalMap'))
+            .getParent(Grammar.Module).addToScope .nameDecl

+        else
             declare valid .parent.nameDecl
             .nameDecl = .parent.nameDecl or .declareName(UniqueID.getVarName('*ObjectLiteral*'))

 When producing the LiteScript-to-C compiler, a ObjectLiteral's return type is 'Map string to any'